Cajun Shrimp Boil in the Ninja Foodi is so easy and delicious, you'll never make it any other way again!

 - 3 bay leaves

 - Place the quartered onions in the inner pot.
 Cut the ends off of 3 ears of corn and leave the husks on.
 Place corn in the inner pot.
 Quarter the potatoes and place in the inner pot.
 Add in the whole spice seasoning blend.
+Add in the jalapeno pepper cut in half and the dried red peppers.
 Add 2 cups of chicken stock.

 - Put the pressure lid on and turn the valve to seal.
 Set the pressure on high for 2 minutes.
 When the time is up immediately release the pressure and remove the lid.

 - Melt the Cajun butter and pour over shrimp boil.
 Serve and Enjoy!

 Louise is a full-time recipe creator and food blogger @ The Salted Pepper.
 She has over 30 years of experience with cooking and recipe development.
 She owned a restaurant for several years and was a full-time RN until retiring to blog full-time.

 Louise has several very active Facebook groups that help people with the basics of cooking and getting the most out of the Ninja Foodi.